 - Stellar Nucleosynthesis Coloring

-Astronomy Follow-Up Experiments and Scientific Method Records
+History of the Universe: Follow-Up Experiments and Scientific Method Records

 They were really interested in black holes after learning about the star life cycle.
 As a result, they did Experiment #60 from Astronomy for Every Kid.
 This was a great resource for learning more about how black holes are formed.
 Super cool.
 I helped them understand how to use the printable with their experiment.
 They recorded their findings as they completed each step of the scientific method.

 Waseca Biomes Solar System Mat

 The Waseca Biomes Solar System Mat contains a large mat of the solar system from the sun to Kuiper Belt.
 The mat comes with wooden parts of the solar system, 3-level fact file cards, and several charts to encourage exploration.